emmygood/music-lyric-madness/README.md

 #### Score Area and Next Button
 - This is visible as soon as the game has started.
 - When the player selects their answer, the score area will update by one, to either the correct answer or the incorrect answer.
-This feedback givien to the user will make them want to improve upon their score.
+This feedback givien to the user will make them want to improve upon their score and keep  playing.
-- The next button is only visible when an answer is selected, this is so they cannot skip a question.
+- The next button is only visible when an answer is selected, this is so the user cannot skip a question.

 ![screenshot](documentation/score.png)